 Tombs are still being excavated everywhere, and here we met some Belgian researches moving rocks and taking notes…

 Nakht was a scribe.
 The tomb is small, but has some important images.
 The wall to the left side of the entrance to the burial chamber depicts the famous banquet scenes with dancers.

-Details of the female figures, which in previous times were noble and austere, are here young, sensual and sophisticated.
-Their rounded proportions are revealed through the plaits of their hair and dresses – also their large almond shape of their eyes are different from previous times.
+Details of the female figures, which earlier were noble and austere, are here young, sensual and sophisticated.
+Their proportions are revealed through their hair and dresses – also their large almond shaped eyes are different from seen before.